-Aerial Roof Infrared Scanaerial infrared scan
+Aerial Roof Infrared Scan

 Visual photographs are taken earlier in the day or the next day.
 Both visual and aerial infrared scan images are used to do the analysis by overlaying the AutoCAD drawing of the roof ‘over’ the digitized photographs and thermographs.
 The drawings are created indicating areas of suspected moisture contamination.